irena-flextool/flextool/docs/how_to.md

 The solve will invest only if it has an array of `invest_periods` set, telling the periods where it is allowed to make investment decisions.
 In a multi solve investment model (rolling investments) it can be useful to separately set `invest_realized_periods` so that the investment results get reported only from the chosen periods from each solve (in order to avoid overlapping reporting of investment decisions that are replaced by  investment decisions in later solves).
 Furthermore, `realized_periods` will define the solves and periods from which the dispatch results are output into results.

-First, the investment parameters need to be included both for the *battery_inverter* and *battery* objects:
+First, the investment parameters need to be included both for the *battery_inverter* and *battery* entities:

 - `invest_method` - the modeller has options to limit the investment and retirement.
 Options are *not_allowed*, invest, retire or invest and retire.
 These have the sub options of no limit *invest_no_limit*, limit the amount per period: *invest_period*, limit the total amount invested *invest_total* or limit both the total investment and the investment per period *invest_period_total*.